ThinkUpLLC/ThinkUp/docs/source/install/install.rst

 The opening section creates your administrative account for the system:

--  Type your name into the *Name* field.
+-  Type your name into the **Name** field.
--  Type your preferred email address into the *Email Address* field.
-(Note that you will need to receive an email to activate your account, so don't type just anything here.)
+-  Type your preferred email address into the **Email Address** field.
+(Note that you will need to receive an email to activate your account, so make sure this is your real address.)
--  Enter your preferred password twice, once in *Choose Password* and again into *Confirm Password*.
+-  Enter your preferred password twice, once in **Password** and again into **Confirm Password**.
--  Select the nearest city to you in "Your Time Zone".
+-  Select the nearest city to you in **Time Zone**, if it isn't selected already.

 .. image:: imgs/configdb.png

 The second section is where ThinkUp needs the details about your database:

--  Under *Database Host*, enter the address of the server for your database.
+-  Under **Database Host**, enter the address of the server for your database.
+This is often "localhost".
--  Under *Database Name*, type the name of the database you created earlier, *or* the name of the database you plan on reusing, *or* the name of the database you'd like to create (if you have permissions to create them directly through MySQL).
+-  Under **Database Name**, type the name of the database you'll use for ThinkUp.
+You may have created this database earlier, or you can enter the name of the database you'd like to create (if your database user has permissions to create them directly through MySQL).
--  Under *User Name*, type the MySQL user name you have been given to access the database.
+-  Under **User Name**, type inthe MySQL user name you have been given to access the database.
--  Under *Password*, type the MySQL password you have been given to access the database.
+-  Under **Password**, type the MySQL password you have been given to access the database.

 .. image:: imgs/configadvanced.png

-A third section is available, entitled "Advanced Options", which  may be necessary for some hosting environments where you are given a specific MySQL socket or port to connect against.
-This section also allows you to set a *table prefix*, which can be very useful if you're reusing an existing database.
+A third section is available, entitled "Advanced Options", which  may be necessary for some hosting environments where you are given a specific MySQL socket or port that is needed to connect.
+This section also allows you to set a **table prefix**, which can be very useful if you're reusing an existing database.
 Most people can leave this section alone.

 Activate Your Account
 ---------------------